Home > Blog Posts > Teaching Kids About Money – It’s Not As Hard As You’d Think!

 So, when should you do it?

-There is no right time when it comes to teaching kids about money, however primary school is often a good time to start as they can learn the value of money through chores etc. Here are some of our tips on how to teach children about money.
+There is no right time when it comes to teaching kids about money; however, primary school is often an excellent time to start as they can learn the value of money through chores etc. Here are some of our tips on how to teach children about money.

-If you want your children to grow into savvy money managers you need to teach them the importance of savings and responsible spending.
-Start by explaining the concept of earning and saving money to your child through chores and pocket money.
+If you want your children to grow into savvy money managers, you need to teach them the importance of savings and responsible spending.
+You can start by explaining the concept of earning and saving money to your child through chores and pocket money.
 You can then guide them to make savings goals.
 Say they may want to buy something special, like a new toy or game, you can encourage them to put pocket money away each week to work towards the purchase.

-Another good tool for teaching kids about money is to use visual aides such as charts to show how their money is increasing each week.
+Another useful tool for teaching kids about money is to use visual aids such as charts to show how their money is increasing each week.
 Or, if you want to get them acquainted with digital money, allow them to see the balance in a bank account.
 Some banks have apps for teaching kids about money.
-You should check out the Commonwealth Bank App as an example and compare it to others to see what works best for your children.
+You could check out the Commonwealth Bank App as an example and compare it to others to see what works best for your children.

 If you don’t think they’re quite ready for the real deal, try introducing the concept of saving through play money.
 You can pay your children with “family money” a fake currency they can use to pay for things around the house.
-At the end of the week they can cash it in for real money or put it in the bank on banking day.
-Your children could even have a wallet to keep their money in and you can set up a shop front in the house for them to buy things.
+At the end of the week, they can cash it in for real money or put it in the bank on a banking day.
+Your children could even have a wallet to keep their money in, and you can set up a shopfront in the house for them to buy things.

 This game is an excellent way to teach younger children the importance of saving in their early development years.

 If you want to introduce your kids to banking, most banks will require they’re over 13 years of age before they can manage their own money.
-Children under 13 require a parent set up their account and have joint ownership of that account.
-You may wish to consider depositing their pocket money into this account to get your kids used to invisible money and online banking.
+Children under 13 need a parent set up their account and have joint ownership of that account.
+You may wish to consider depositing their pocket money into this account to get your kids used to ‘invisible money’ and online banking.